cornish/anonymize-slide-python3-gui/README.md

 -------------------

 1. Replace the simple messagebox-based GUI with a proper GUI
-2. Possibly refactor the project and combine with the non-GUI version
+2. Possibly refactor the project and merge with the [non-GUI version](https://github.com/cornish/anonymize-slide-python3)

 License
 -------